linode/docs/docs/guides/platform/marketplace/odoo-marketplace-app/index.md

 ### Accessing the Odoo App

-1. Open a browser and navigate to the domain you created in the beginning of your deployment.
-You can also use your Compute Instance's rDNS, which may look like `123-0-123-0.ip.linodeusercontent.com`.
-See the [Managing IP Addresses](/docs/guides/managing-ip-addresses/) guide for information on viewing and setting the rDNS value.
+1. Open your web browser and navigate to the custom domain you entered during deployment or your Compute Instance's rDNS domain (such as `192-0-2-1.ip.linodeusercontent.com`).
+See the [Managing IP Addresses](/docs/guides/managing-ip-addresses/#configuring-rdns) guide for information on viewing the rDNS value.

-1. Within the Odoo setup page that appears, save the automatically generated admin password (also called the *master password*) and enter the details for your new user account.
-For the **Database Name** field, enter *odoo*.
+1. Within the Odoo setup page that appears, save the automatically generated admin password (also called the *master password*), enter *odoo* as the **Database Name**, and fill out the remaining details for your account.

     ![Screenshot of the Odoo setup page](odoosetuppage.png)